doker42/telegramlog/README.md

 ## LARAVEL logger to telegram chat

-Desctiption: sending error or info messages to target telegram chat from laravel application
+Desctiption: sending error or info messages to target telegram chat from laravel application.
+Using two channels (info/error).
+Possibility use different bots for sending messeges or using only one bot and one chat.

 ###   instalation
     - composer require doker42/laravel-telegram-log